IreneKilgannon/pands-project/README.md

 ![Numpy regression plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Numpy_reg_plot.png)

  Matplotlib/Seaborn/Numpy analyses the data and fits a line that it thinks fits the data points the best using [ordinary least squares (OLS)]().
+This youtube video, [The Main Ideas of Fitting a Line to Data (THe main ideas of Least Squares and Linear Regression)](https://www.youtube.com/watch?v=PaFPbb66DxQ) explains in simple terms how the line is found.
+Optimising values of m and c so the the sum of squared residuals in minimised.
+The residual is the distance the observed value is from the predicted value on the line.

 Fortunately are faster ways to add a regression line.
 Two of the simplest are seaborn's [regplot](https://seaborn.pydata.org/generated/seaborn.regplot.html) (regression plot) and [lmplot](https://seaborn.pydata.org/generated/seaborn.lmplot.html) (linear model plot) functions.
 Regplot and lmplot generate very similiar plots but they have different parameters.
 Regplot is an axes-level function.
 Seaborn lmplot is a figure-level function with access to FacetGrid.
 FacetGrid means that multiple plots can be created in a grid with rows and columns. lmplot has the hue, col and row parameters __for categorical variables CHECK__.
 It is also possible to use the pair plot function with the kind parameter equal to reg to create a plot of all the numeric variables.